TypeScript

 expiresAt: Date;

-}import { Input as PriceInput } from "<PriceField>";import { Input as PriceInput } from "<PriceField>";
+};import { Input as PriceInput } from "<PriceField>";import { Input as PriceInput } from "<PriceField>";

 export interface Input extends PriceInput {